carbon-language/carbon-lang/docs/design/classes.md

 ### Self

-A `struct` definition may provisionally include references to its own name in limited ways, similar to an incomplete type.
+A `class` definition may provisionally include references to its own name in limited ways, similar to an incomplete type.
 What is allowed and forbidden is an open question.

 ```
-struct IntListNode {
+class IntListNode {
   var data: Int;
   var next: IntListNode*;
 }